Carreau/posts/18-planning-an-early-death-for-python-2.md

 .. title: Planning an Early Death for Python 2
 .. slug: planning-an-early-death-for-python-2
 .. date: 2015-09-24 10:00:00 UTC
-.. tags: python, draft
+.. tags: python
 .. category:
 .. link:
 .. description:
 .. type: text
 -->

-On September 18 and 19, 2015, the Data Structure for Data Science workshop gathered at UC Berkeley's BIDS[Berkeley Institute for Data Science].
+On September 18 and 19, 2015, the Data Structure for Data Science workshop gathered at UC Berkeley's BIDS [Berkeley Institute for Data Science].
 It was a productive two days of presentation, discussion and working groups — a collaborative effort aimed at expanding what data science can do.

 Despite having mostly Python developers, the workshop reached out and included members from many other programming communities (e.g., C, C++, Julia, R, etc.) as the workshop's explicit goal was to improve cross language operability.
-In particular, the goal was to enable python's scientific computing tools (numpy,scipy,pandas, etc.) to have a consensus backbone data-structure that would enable easier interaction with other programming languages.
+In particular, the goal was to enable python's scientific computing tools (numpy, scipy, pandas, etc.) to have a consensus backbone data-structure that would enable easier interaction with other programming languages.

 Out of the discussion arose a topic that has long plagued the python community at large: code that requires legacy Python 2.7 is holding back the development data-science toolsets and – by extension – the progress of data science as a whole.
 Python 2.7 was an important part of the history of scientific computing, but now it should be left as part of that history.
 Thus, we convened a small working group to plan a early death for Legacy Python.

 ## Move over Legacy Python once and for all.

-In collaboration with many developers among @jiffyclub, @tacasswell, @kbarbary,
+In collaboration with many developers among whom @jiffyclub, @tacasswell,
-@teoliphant, @pzwang, @ogrisel, we discussed different options to push Legacy Python more or less gently through the door.
-We understand that some people are still requiring the use of Legacy Python in their code base, or require some libraries which are still only available on Legacy Python and don't blame them.
+@kbarbary, @teoliphant, @pzwang, @ogrisel, we discussed different options to push Legacy Python more or less gently through the door.
+We understand that some people are still requiring the use of Legacy Python in their code base, or the use some libraries which are still only available on Legacy Python and we don't blame them.
 We understand that Legacy Python was a great language and that it's hard to move over it.
 Though the retirement of Legacy Python is 2020, you will ave to make the transition then, and it will be even harder to transition at that point.